Strategic Living

 Decision Making Under Uncertainty

 Most major decisions are not easy to make.
-Oftentimes, the information you need doesn’t exist yet, only revealed in hindsight after the fact.
+Oftentimes, the information you need or want to make the decision with doesn’t exist yet.
 Yet you still have to choose now, not later.
 You want clarity before acting, but clarity only comes from action.
 You want certainty before committing, but commitment is what generates outcomes to be certain about.
 The fog only lifts after the decision is made.
+As a result, there will never be a way to eliminate uncertainty, but there are ways to decide and act despite it.

 Absent Clarity

 There’s a myth that good decisions come from complete information.
-That if you just research enough, analyze thoroughly enough, wait long enough, the right choice will become obvious.
+That if you just research enough, analyze thoroughly enough, or think long enough, the right choice will become obvious.
 But most consequential decisions involve variables you can’t measure, outcomes you can’t predict, and information that only exists in the future.
 You’re choosing between options without knowing which will suit you, what unexpected consequences they will have, or how much risk is truly involved.
 The stakes are real but unclear.
-The consequences appear in ways you can’t predict.
+The consequences will appear in ways you can’t predict.

 Because we have free will, uncertainty is part of how the world works.
 The clarity you’re waiting for isn’t coming.